nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 # Compal - Developer Guide

-Welcome to the **Compal** Developer Guide!
+Welcome to the **COMPal** Developer Guide!
 This Developer Guide is still being worked on for now!

 # Table of Contents
 [**1.
 Introduction**](/docs/DeveloperGuide.md#1-introduction)